 Intrauterine Device Contraception (IUD)

 An intrauterine device (IUD) is a small contraceptive device that is put into the uterus (womb) to prevent pregnancy.
-The two types available in Australia are the copper IUD and the hormonal IUD (Mirena).
+The two types available in Australia are the copper IUD and the hormonal IUD (Mirena and Kyleena).

 The hormonal IUD contains progestogen, which is a synthetic version of the hormone progesterone that women make naturally.

 Both types are among the most effective methods of contraception and can stay in place for at least five years.

 IUDs affect the way sperm move and survive in the uterus, stopping these cells from reaching and fertilising the ovum (egg).
 IUDs can also change the lining of the uterus to stop a fertilised ovum from sticking.
 The hormonal IUD can make the fluid at the opening to the uterus thicker, stopping sperm from getting through.
 It can also affect ovulation by changing the hormones that cause an ovum to be released each month.